miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 ## Eliminating Identity Crisis

-> I am stunned and dazed, I am truly amazed.
-I didn't think o1 and Claude were
+> I am amazed.
+I didn't think o1 and Claude were going to be able to do this.
-> going to be able to do this.
-And I certainly don't think I could have on my
+> Plus, I don't think I really could have reasonably done this on my own.
+This
+> is a classic case of that "right on the edge of doability" that AI brings into
-> own.
+> reach.

 **Me**: There had been some confusion regarding the distinction between the primary key from step 1 and the URL acquired from the input field on step 1.
 I do believe in